wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.2.3 =
+* Bug fix: the submission of a multi-paged Gravity Form is now working properly.
+* Bug fix: some pages with GET parameters where not properly tracked.
+This should be fixed, now.

 = 3.2.2 =
 * Bug fix: if the page defines the window.onunload event, Nelio is now able to